 The Electronic Chart Display and Information System is a specialized digital navigation computer, and an alternative to paper charts.
 It stores a set of Electronic Navigation Charts (ENCs) and/or Raster Charts, which can display all the necessary geographic information a crew needs to complete a voyage.
 However, an ECDIS isn't simply a digitized replacement for traditional charts.

 ECDIS charts typically incorporate much more information than past navigation tools, and automate many essential functions.
 For instance, the navigator now has a much lighter burden thanks to automatic route planning and monitoring.
 While route correction once consumed much of a navigation officer's time, it's a thing of the past with a working ECDIS.
-The precision, consistency and reliability of electronic navigation represents a boon to safety, efficiency and profitability.
+The precision, consistency and reliability of electronic navigation represents a boon to safety, efficiency and profitability in maritime navigation.

 The ECDIS works by incorporating robust, specialized electronic navigation software with many modern navigational tools.
 This includes fixtures such as GPS, RADAR, ARPA and numerous others.
 You can use your ECDIS to access information from these sources, check Tide Tables and check virtually all relevant navigational information.